Is punishment a necessary method for every manager?

 Penalties and salary

-By the way, when POS system automates your employees payroll calculation, it definitely will save you time.
+By the way, when a POS system automates your employees payroll calculation, it definitely will save you time.
 When the software keep track of employees' work time, you can set each employee the rate per hour, shift or percentage of sales per shift.
 You will be able to view the hours worked, the number of shifts, the percentage of sales and the totals to pay salaries to employees.
 It is much easier to control the statistics of worked hours by each employee.
-Try Poster 15-days free trial to see how this would work.

 Keeping in awe